 41 Hold the Ctrl key and click on the face layer to make a selection around the face.
 Choose Image > Adjustments > Levels (Ctrl + L) and apply the following settings.

-43 Choose the Eraser Tool (E) from the Tools Panel and select any of the brushes from the brush set we just downloaded.
+43 Choose the Eraser Tool (E) from the Tools Panel and select any of the brushes from the brush set you chose from the previous step.
 Slightly erase off some areas of the face to give it a worn-out effect.
 You could also do the same to the lines layers and “WANTED” layers.
 To erase off some areas on the “WANTED” text, make sure you rasterize it by right-clicking on the layer in the Layers Panel and choosing Rasterize Type.

 Adding the text at the bottom of the poster